Decoding cell signaling via optimal transport and information theory: Results

+A motif-specific trade-off between the two fidelities is observed as a function of $\lambda$ (see Fig.~\ref{f4}).
 In the dual-fidelity space, SC and I1-FFL span a broad range, accessing informative, geometric, and poor signaling regimes (Figs.~\ref{f4}a,c).
 C1-FFL is largely confined to informative and precise regimes (Fig.~\ref{f4}b), consistent with its role in sustaining coordinated responses for robust signal transmission \cite{Mangan2003, Alon2006}.
 Feedback motifs (PFL, DNFL, NFL) primarily explore geometric and poor signaling regimes, with limited access to informative signaling.
-Among them, NFL shows the strongest bias toward geometric fidelity (Figs.~\ref{f4}d–f).
-These trends highlight how network structure biases the balance between state resolution and distributional correspondence.
+Among them, NFL shows the strongest bias toward GMF (Figs.~\ref{f4}d–f).
+These trends highlight how network structure biases the trade-offs observed between state resolution and distributional correspondence.
+We note that the realization of these trade-offs depends on how the underlying biophysical properties of each motif, including the BAPs ($\theta$) and network topology, constrain the joint variation of INF and GMF.
+We emphasize that the observed trade-off is not a trivial consequence of the Lagrangian formulation in Eq.~\ref{eqm1}, as demonstrated through a limiting case in \hyperref[sec4]{Materials and methods}.